vinay19/nodegit/README.md

       - sudo apt-get update
       - sudo apt-get install -y libstdc++-4.9-dev
 ```

+This is some more changes that I want to add.

 If you are still encountering problems while installing, you should try the
 [Building from source](http://www.nodegit.org/guides/install/from-source/)